SumiSastri/dev-blogs/docs/auth/aws-cognito.md

 Each cloud service provider will have their own way of handling auth.
 Amazon Web Services (AWS) handles auth with a product called AWS-Cognito.

-AWS Cognito handles a user's identity and access management (IdaaM) of resources with Cognito User Pools (authentication) & Cognito Identity Pools (authorisation).
+AWS Cognito handles a user's identity and access management (IdaaM) of resources with Cognito User Pools (authentication) and Cognito Identity Pools (authorisation).
 We can look at both in a little more detail.

 ## What are AWS-Cognito User Pools?